cuixueshe/earthworm/README.md

 - **MySQL version >= 8.0.0**
 - **Redis version >= 5.0.0**
 - **Docker**. please make sure it is installed and running successfully on your local machine.

-**The mentioned operations below are based on the root directory of the current project, please be attentive to ensure there are no errors!**

 ```bash
 docker --version # Docker version 24.0.7, build afdd53b